 Are Rosebud Woman products vegan?

 Our formulas are as vegan as possible.
-Refresh and Arouse are vegan and contain no animal products.
+Our formulas are as vegan as possible.
+Refresh, Arouse, and Anoint are vegan and contain no animal products.

 Soothe and Honor contain small amounts of high-grade, sustainably sourced beeswax, and therefore they are considered “Beegan.”